Near North Career Metropolitan High School: Athletics

 Near North competed in the Chicago Public League (CPL) and was a member of the Illinois High School Association (IHSA).
 The schools' sports teams were named Huskies.
 Near North boys' football team were Class 4A one time during the 1988–1989 season under the leadership of coach Lowell Bouck.

 Other information

 American politician, then-Colorado state senate Gary Hart spoke at the school during his presidential campaign in March 1984.
-In June 1998, A 18-year old student was arrested and charged with setting off a half-stick of dynamite in one of the school bathrooms.
+In June 1998, an 18-year-old student was arrested and charged with setting off a half-stick of dynamite in one of the school bathrooms.